 Instructions

 - In a mixing cup, combine the ingredients for the teriyaki sauce.
 Divide the sauce into two halves.
 One will be used to marinate the beef.
 The other will be used in cooking the recipe.
+Alternatively, you can use a store-bought teriyaki sauce and marinate the meat in 1 cup of sauce.
 (Read about why we marinate here.)2 cups water, 2/3 cup soy sauce, 2 teaspoon rice wine vinegar, 1/3 cup brown sugar, 2 tablespoons honey, 1 1/2 tablespoons freshly grated ginger, 6 cloves garlic

-- In a sealable container, combine the beef and one half of the teriyaki sauce.
+- In a sealable container, combine the beef strips and one half of the teriyaki sauce.
 Marinate for 2 hours.
 Then remove the beef from the marinade.
-Discard the remaining marinade.
+Discard the remaining marinade.1 pound skirt steak

-- Mix the remaining teriyaki sauce with 2 tablespoons of cornstarch.
+- Mix the remaining teriyaki sauce with 2 tablespoons of cornstarch.2 tablespoons cornstarch

 - In a skillet over medium heat, heat the olive oil.
-Add the beef and brown for just a minute or two.
+Add the beef and brown for just a minute or two.2 tablespoons olive oil

 - Add in the other half of the teriyaki sauce.
+(If using store-bought, add 1 cup.)
 Bring the mixture to a simmer, and then reduce the heat to medium low.
 Cook for three minutes.

-- Add the broccoli to the skillet (no need to stir it in), cover, and cook for 5 minutes until the broccoli is tender.
+- Add the broccoli to the skillet (no need to stir it in), cover, and cook for 5 minutes until the broccoli is tender.4 cups broccoli florets

 - Add one cup of rice to each bowl.
+(Or make this a low carb recipe by serving it over cauliflower rice.)
 Then add the teriyaki beef and broccoli.
-Garnish with green onions and enjoy!
+Garnish with green onions, sesame seeds, and enjoy!4 cups cooked rice

 Linda A Conrad says